daveho/HW_VGA/README.md

 The [HardwareDesign](HardwareDesign) directory contains the most up-to-date hardware design.
 The schematics were created using (of course!)
 [KiCAD](https://www.kicad.org/).
 There is a [PDF of the schematic](HardwareDesign/HW_VGA.pdf) which may or may not be up to date.

 This is a work in progress!
 I don't make any guarantees about its usefulness or correctness.
-Feed back can be sent to <mailto:david.hovemeyer@gmail.com>.
+Feedback can be sent to <mailto:david.hovemeyer@gmail.com>.